bxparks/AUnit/README.md

 ```

 Excluded tests bypass their `setup()` and `teardown()` methods and terminate
-immidiately.
+immediately.
 For the purposes of reporting, however, excluded tests are
 counted as "skipped".

 The 2-argument versions of `include()` and `exclude()` correspond to the